Sanity is overrated.

 The class had been a rousing hour of sitting in boredom, listening to Professor Nott gripe about our 'awe-inspiring stupidity' and the 'nature-defying speed' at which we managed to 'swiftly and effectively' destroy all his faith in humanity.
 While Nott's rants were normally a drag to listen to, I was too happy to let it affect me.
 Because Freddy had finally relieved me of my obligations to his prank and his harebrained scheme.

 I had been so happy to be done.
 Happy!
 Imagine that!
-Agatha Bennett, Queen of Teenage Angst, happy for once.
+Agatha Bennett, Queen of Teenage Angst, happy

 Ridiculous, I know.

 And I must have been delirious that morning, or someone must have slipped something into my pumpkin juice during breakfast, because I had actually, foolishly carried out the next few hours believing Freddy would uphold his promise.

 I had believed